In New Book, Journalist Alleges Russian Links To Mysterious Deaths Abroad

 For our team, certainly, this was a dicey ride investigating this story.
 And we had a number of fairly disturbing instances along the way.
 One of us had a man in a dark car appear outside the house for many months during the course of the investigation.
 Somebody else had items moved around inside their home.
 We had members of the team very conspicuously followed in the course of the investigation.
 We took that very seriously.

 Sam Briger and Joel Wolfram produced and edited this interview for broadcast.
-Bridget Bentz and Molly Seavy-Nesper.
+Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.